The Future of Connectivity with 5G Networks

 In plainer terms, NB-IoT means that devices that don't use much data are all given small pieces of a very small piece of bandwidth.
 Devices that use a lot of data or send a lot of information get nice large chunks of a very large piece of frequency, so every device gets exactly the type of connection it needs.

-One example of devices that could connect with the NB-IoT is Amazon's Alexa Sidewalk.
+One example of consumer devices that could connect with the NB-IoT is Amazon's Alexa Sidewalk.
 This is a network of connected devices including Echo devices and Ring Floodlight and Spotlight Cams to help monitor the exterior of your home and even help find items like keys and pets with attached Tile trackers.
 The system uses a low-band data frequency with per monthly data usage capped at 500 MB — equivalent to streaming about 10 minutes of HD video — making it the perfect candidate to switch the NB-IoT on 5G for a more energy-efficient connection.
+Jabil's 5G survey respondents indicated that the industrial IoT, which will help enable the ultra-connected factory of the future, is one of the top use cases for 5G in the coming years, along with fixed wireless, faster video and smart cities.

 All told, this type of technology will accommodate our connected future.
 Estimates on the precise number vary, but the security company Norton estimates we'll see 25 billion IoT devices by 2025.
 The future is right around the corner.